What You Need to Know About Storage and Distribution Manager

-There were about 115,500 jobs for Storage and Distribution Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 115,500 jobs in the United States for Storage and Distribution Manager.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 7,800 new jobs for Storage and Distribution Manager by 2026.
-The BLS estimates 9,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 9,700 job openings in this field each year.

 The states with the most job growth for Storage & Distribution Manager are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, Alaska, or District of Columbia.
 These states have the worst job growth for this type of profession.

 How Much Does a Storage & Distribution Manager Make?

 The typical yearly salary for Storage and Distribution Managers is somewhere between $56,050 and $158,370.

 Storage and Distribution Managers who work in District of Columbia, Delaware, or New York, make the highest salaries.

 Below is a list of the median annual salaries for Storage and Distribution Managers in different U.S. states.

 What Tools & Technology do Storage and Distribution Managers Use?